USA 8 – 4 GB&I

 The final Singles game in 1922 between Jess Sweetser and Chubby Hooman is the only one in the history of the Walker Cup to go to extra holes.
 With no officials still on the course, the match having already been won by the USA, the two players decided to carry on.
 Hooman won on the first extra hole after Sweetser, going for the green on what was then a short par 4, drove out of bounds.

-The remoteness of Southampton in the 1920s led to a modest attendance with Jess Sweetser later estimating a figure of “no more than 2,000”.
+The remoteness of Southampton in the 1920s and heavy rain preceding the contest led to a modest attendance with Jess Sweetser later estimating a figure of “no more than 2,000”.

 The adoption of permanent homes for the Walker Cup matches was briefly considered by the USGA and The R&A at the outset – The National Golf Links of America in USA and The Old Course, St. Andrews for Great Britain.
 Thankfully it was ultimately decided to move the match around the respective countries.